jareware/pointing-fingers/README.md

 Then, you can set `learn: false`, commit your test file and JSON fixtures to version control, and run your test suite:

 ![mocha-success](mocha-success.png)

+It's especially useful to have your CI server run these tests periodically, e.g. nightly, because upstream API's can change even if you haven't pushed code in a while.

 If at some point in the future GitHub suddenly changes their API, you'll be notified with: